jkeohan/rctr-9-8-20/w06d12/intro-to-react-router-part2.md

 So it looks like `props.match.params.currency` contains the value that we need to make the API call.

-## Adding useState and useEffect to Currency
+## Adding useState and useEffect to Currency Component

-Knowing that we need to make the API call and then update state with the data means we need both `useState` and `useEffect` so let's import them.
+Knowing that we need to make the API call and then update state with the data means we need both `useState` and `useEffect` so let's import them into the `Currency` Component

 ```js
 import React, {useState, useEffect} from "react";
 ```

-Of course let's setup our state.
+Let's setup our state.

 ```js
 const [currency, setCurrency] = useState(null);
 ```

-Since the Currency component will be responsible for making the API call to coindesk to retrieve the current price of the currency we will need to make the call within a  `useEffect` and have it run  when the component is first mounted.
+The Currency component will be responsible for making the API call to `coindesk` to retrieve the current price of the currency.

+We will make the call when the component first mounts, `componentDidMount`,  and will do so within `useEffect`.

 ```js
   useEffect(() => {